-That’s tough if you asked someone like me (or a blogger like you) because I’d probably tell you that I’ve been doing a lot of work behind the scenes of this blog. a lot!
+That’s tough if you asked someone like me (or a blogger like you) because I’d probably tell you that I’ve been doing a lot of work behind the scenes of this blog.
+An I mean a lot!

 Every single day I wake up with a long list of new items and ideas that I want to tackle and the workload I give myself never seems to end.
 I just keep adding new ideas and new projects, and sometimes more than I can handle as one person.